mockoon/mockoon/README.md

 ## Roadmap

-If you want to know what will be coming in the next release you can check the global [Roadmap](https://mockoon.com/public-roadmap/).
+If you want to know what will be coming in the next release you can check the global [Roadmap](https://mockoon.com/public-roadmap/) or [subscribe to our newsletter](https://mockoon.com/newsletter/).

-New releases will be announced on Mockoon's [Twitter account @GetMockoon](https://twitter.com/GetMockoon) and through the newsletter to which you can subscribe [here](https://mockoon.com/newsletter/).